manuelbieh/react-book/ecosystem/state-management.md

 ### Action Creators vs Actions

 Those who read articles or the official documentation of **Redux** will have encountered the two terms **action** and **action creators**.
 The difference is not completely clear in the beginning.
-I struggled to really understand differences myself and know many others who have felt the same.
+I struggled to really understand the differences myself and know many others who have felt the same.
 The situation is further complicated by the fact that some use the terms interchangeably, although they mean different things.
 Let's quickly dive into how **action creators** and **actions** differ.

 **Actions**, which were already introduced earlier, are simple, _serializable_ **objects** that can be used to describe how exactly **state** should change.
 They always contain a `type` property and often a `payload`.